iwas-iwas/InWatch/README.md

 ![Screenshot](assets/basic_page.png)

-**Workout Page**: Scrollable Data-Table with Historic Workouts, Activity Time Distribution Plot, Activity Time Distribution Plot and Average Activity Statistics).
+**Workout Page**: Scrollable Data-Table with Historic Workouts, Activity Type Distribution Plot, Activity Time Distribution Plot and Average Activity Statistics.
 Want to take a picture of a graph? - just hover over the graph and save it as png!

 ![Screenshot](assets/workout_page.png)